Spanish | Spanish Education

 Learning Outcomes

-• Demonstrate understanding of second-language acquisition and the history of foreign-language pedagogy (education majors only).
+- Understanding of second-language acquisition and the history of foreign-language pedagogy (Education majors only)

-• Demonstrate the ability to apply understanding in practice teaching situations and to analyze and critique the teaching of others (education majors only).
+- The ability to apply understanding in practice teaching situations, as well as analyze and critique the teaching of others (Education majors only)

 Karen C. Williams Scholarship